-The Vancouver Island Road Trip You Need to Take This Fall
+The Best Vancouver Island Road Trip You Need to Take This Fall

 There’s so much to see and do on Vancouver Island that a road trip really is one of the best ways to experience everything the area has to offer.
 This trip will include a breathtaking coastal drive along Highway 19A, friendly charming towns and plenty of awe-inspiring sights.
 Planning a road trip can be exhausting, so we’ve put together a handy guide to help you get the most out of your Vancouver Island road trip!